Frequently Asked Questions

 Have your RCPD Advisor send me (firstname.lastname@example.org) your VISA and accommodation as soon as possible, and we will work together to make sure the course runs smoothly for you.

-Why do I have to work in a team?
+Why do I have to work with other students?

 Research shows that a team will outperform all of its members individual, even the top member.
 You will also be entering fields (medicine, research, technology) that frequently require co-workers to collaborate on projects.
 Additionally, the Association of American Colleges and Universities has ranked the ability to work in teams as one of the three most important skills employers look for in college graduates (the ability to think critically and the ability to communicate effectively are the other two).
 Practicing this skill in courses can help you succeed in future endeavors.